What I Learned From 25 Years of Experience in Corporate America (and From Shark Tank) About Developing a New Product

 This article is about our path to developing a successful product.

 And we had the desire.
-My wife and I had a lot of great ideas through the years.
+My wife and I had a lot of great ideas over the years.
 In fact, it was kind of a running joke.
 The idea of the week...

 Lessons From Shark Tank